-Life on board Titanic is fascinating and it’s often hard to imagine the level of luxury and comfort that was provided to passengers traveling on board this remarkable vessel.
-Everything from the amazing accommodation standards to the meals served on board Titanic prove to be subjects that still capture the attention of audiences today.
+Looking back at life on board RMS Titanic is truly fascinating.
+It’s often hard to imagine the level of luxury and comfort that was provided to passengers travelling on board this remarkable vessel.
+Everything from the opulent accommodation standard, to the amazing entertainment and the meals served on board Titanic prove to be subjects that still captures the imaginations of people today.

 The Three Class System

-Introduced to transatlantic travel in 1900, the three-class system was created to accommodate those who benefited from the modern industrial movement responsible for creating the middle-class traveler.
+Introduced to transatlantic travel in 1900, the three-class system was created to accommodate those who benefited from the modern industrial movement responsible for creating the middle-class traveller.

 Shipping lines moving between Europe and America often utilised the largely one-way immigrant traffic and the accommodation in third class would often be transformed into animal and cargo transport on the return journey.

-The main differences between the first and second class were finer details such as where passengers dined, what they slept upon or ate off of and which parts of the ship were open to them and the quality of their dining facilities.
+The main differences between the first and second class on board the Titanic were finer details, such as where passengers dined, the quality of their bed, which parts of the ship were open to them and the quality of their dining facilities.

-A ship with a huge expectation, Titanic pulled out all the stops for every class of traveler, providing only the very best of what could be expected on board a ship.
+A ship with a huge expectation, Titanic pulled out all the stops for every class of traveller, providing only the very best of what could be expected on board a luxurious ship.

-Before 1890, those who came from old money or high society families simply did not dine in public.
+Before 1890, those who came from old money or high society families never dined in public.
 Then along came modern industrialisation which made millionaires of those from humble backgrounds.
 At this point, the gentry could find themselves dining aside what was termed as “new money”, people who had acquired their wealth within their own generation.

 Established for old money families and high society, The Restaurant was to be set aside for those who could not only afford it but for those too dignified to be seated next to someone who wasn’t born into their fortune.

-Ran by P.Luigi Gatti, an Italian restaurateur with several London establishments, The Restaurant was outfitted in the style of Louis XVI.
-With carved mahogany paneling and gold leaf detail.
-Servers and hosts were of Italian or French descent trained to the highest of culinary standards.
+The Restaurant was run by P.Luigi Gatti, an Italian restaurateur with several London establishments.
+It was designed and decorated in the style of Louis XVI, with carved mahogany panelling and gold leaf detail.
+Servers and hosts were always of Italian or French descent, trained to the highest culinary standards.

-The Restaurant differed from the standard first class dining saloon, offering the highest of society travelers the finest food and most luxurious surroundings from which to enjoy it, set apart from the riff raff of “new money” first class passengers.
+The Restaurant differed from the standard first-class dining saloon.
+It offered the highest level of society the finest food and the most luxurious surroundings, completely set apart from the riff raff of “new money” first class passengers.

-Interestingly, third class passengers traveling on board White Star’s early journeys were largely made up of chain migrants or first-time migrants to the US and around the time Titanic set sail there were a lot of Jewish travelers off to make a new life in America.
+Interestingly, third class passengers travelling on board White Star’s early journeys were largely made up of chain migrants or first-time migrants to the US and around the time Titanic set sail there were a lot of Jewish passengers, travelling to America.

-There aren’t many menus that exist from the Titanic but those that do allow us to paint a picture of the type of meals served on board Titanic from the lower third class to the tippy top of the upper classes, take a look at what a typical daily meal service looked like for each class on board the Titanic.
+There aren’t many menus that exist from the Titanic, but those that do exist allow us to paint a picture of the type of meals served on board Titanic.
+From the lower third class to the top of the upper classes, take a look at what a typical daily meal service looked like for each class on board the Titanic.

-Breakfast – Oatmeal Porridge and Milk, smoked herrings, Jacket potatoes, Ham and eggs, Fresh bread and butter, Marmalade, Swedish Bread, Tea, and Coffee
+Breakfast – Oatmeal Porridge and Milk, Smoked Herrings, Jacket Potatoes, Ham and Eggs, Fresh Bread and Butter, Marmalade, Swedish Bread, Tea & Coffee

 Tea – Cold Meat, Cheese, Pickles, Fresh Bread & Butter, Steamed Figs & Rice, Tea